Common Program Practices

 - Non-routine work increases process risk and can directly lead to conditions that make a catastrophic accident much more likely.

-- Safe work practices are critical elements in the management of this non-routine work.
+- Safe work practices are critical elements in the management of non-routine work.

 - Safe work procedures and permits help ensure that workers understand the hazards and take appropriate actions to manage risk when performing non-routine work activities.